JWT Authentication & JWKS¶

 - After grace period, old key is removed from JWKS

-Merchants don't need to do anything — the jose library's createRemoteJWKSet handles key lookup automatically by matching the kid header.
+Merchants don't need to do anything — TributaryVerifier and jose's createRemoteJWKSet handle key lookup automatically by matching the kid header.

 Admin override is available via POST /v1/admin/keys/rotate (requires admin API key).